coq/coq/doc/sphinx/proof-engine/ltac2.rst

    When the notation is used, the values are substituted into the right-hand side.
-In the following example, `x` is the formal parameter name and `constr` is its :ref:`syntactic class<syntactic_classes>`.  `print` and `of_constr` are functions provided by Coq through `Message.v`.
+In the following example, `x` is the formal parameter name and `constr` is its :ref:`syntactic class<syntactic_classes>`.  `print` and `of_constr` are functions provided by Rocq through `Message.v`.

    .. flag:: Ltac2 Typed Notations